 (Adding extra pillows does not work.)

-nonprescription medicines, some doctors may recommend the prescription drug
+Some doctors may recommend the prescription drug

-sucralfate for treating GERD symptoms during pregnancy.
+sucralfate, along with lifestyle changes and nonprescription medicines, for treating GERD symptoms during pregnancy.

-nonprescription medicines are
+The medicines listed below are

 Acid reducers, such as cimetidine (for example,